dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 If leak tracker detected a leak in your application or test, first check if the leak matches a [known simple case](#known-simple-cases), and, if no, switch to [more complicated troubleshooting](#more-complicated-cases).

-## Known simple cases
+## Check known simple cases

 ### 1. The test holds a disposed object

-TODO: add steps.
+TODO: add example and steps.

 ## Collect additional information